Claypool, Indiana: 2000 census

-In 2006 Claypool was selected by Louis Dreyfus Agriculture Industries, a French Corporation, as the location for a new biodiesel manufacturing plant.
-When completed, it will be the largest biodiesel manufacturing plant in the state.
-Crushing and flaking equipment from Damman-Croes Belgium has been selected.

 Town flag

 As of April 17, 2018, Claypool has had an official town flag.
 The flag was created by students at Claypool Elementary and presented to the town council, who voted to approve the flag design.
 The flag consists of two solid black lines representing the railroad tracks which run through the town, and were important in the town's history as mentioned above.
 The three stars represent the three main crops grown in the area; corn, wheat, and soybeans.
 The colors of the flag are orange, black, and white symbolizing the former Claypool High School and current Claypool Elementary School.
-Orange also represents basketball as the town is home to the state’s first Miss Basketball and the 1996 Mr. Basketball.
+Orange also represents basketball as the town is home to the state's first Miss Basketball and the 1996 Mr. Basketball.
 The date, 1873, shows when the town was platted.